aminrahimian/probabilistic-analysis-of-algorithms-and-randomized-algorithms/README.md

 10. Improved 3-SAT and the Monte Carlo Method
 11. Approximate Counting, MCMC, and Coupling

 Twenty-one homework problems are interleaved through the body at the points where the underlying tools have just been developed.
-A `plainnat` bibliography appears at the end.
+A bibliography appears at the end.

 ## 3. The four boxes you will see on the page